Logitech MX Keys vs Apple Magic Keyboard 2026

 The Apple Magic Keyboard uses Apple’s proprietary scissor switches with 1mm key travel.
 One millimeter.
 It’s the shortest key travel of any keyboard at this price point, and it divides users sharply — some find it fast and precise, others find it fatiguing over long sessions because the lack of travel means more impact force reaches your fingertips per keystroke.

 The Logitech MX Keys uses spherically dished keycaps — each key has a slight concave curve that matches the natural contact point of your fingertip — with 1.8mm of key travel.
-That extra 0.8mm compared to the Magic Keyboard is noticeable.
+That extra 0.8mm is noticeable.
 The keystroke feels more complete, with a clearer tactile end point.
 Most touch typists adapt to the MX Keys faster than the Magic Keyboard.

 The counterintuitive point: the Magic Keyboard’s minimal travel that feels precise in short bursts can cause finger fatigue in extended typing sessions.
-Writers and developers who type 6+ hours daily consistently report preferring the MX Keys for all-day use, despite the Magic Keyboard feeling faster in short demonstrations.
+Writers and developers who type 6+ hours daily consistently report preferring the MX Keys for all-day use, despite the Magic Keyboard feeling faster in 30-minute demos.

 Build Quality and Design

 The Apple Magic Keyboard is a single piece of anodized aluminum with virtually no flex anywhere in the body.
-At 231g it’s exceptionally light for its size.
+At 231g it’s exceptionally light.
 The design is perfectly minimal — no visible screws, no branding beyond the Apple logo, and a profile so thin (4.09mm at the thinnest point) that it barely registers on a desk.
-It comes in Silver, Space Gray, Midnight, and Starlight colorways in the Touch ID version.
+Available in Silver, Space Gray, Midnight, and Starlight colorways.

-The Logitech MX Keys has a darker, more utilitarian aesthetic — dark gray or pale gray colorways, a Logitech logo on the right side, and a slightly thicker profile to accommodate the backlight system and larger battery.
-It weighs 810g — significantly heavier than the Magic Keyboard’s 231g — which actually contributes to stability.
-The MX Keys doesn’t shift around on your desk during use the way lighter keyboards can.
+The Logitech MX Keys has a darker, more utilitarian aesthetic — graphite or pale gray colorways, a Logitech logo on the right side, and a slightly thicker profile to accommodate the backlight system and larger battery.
+It weighs 810g — significantly heavier than the Magic Keyboard — which contributes to desk stability.
+The MX Keys doesn’t shift around during use the way lighter keyboards can.

 The backlighting is exclusive to the MX Keys.
-It uses proximity sensors to activate the backlight when your hands approach — a feature that sounds gimmicky but is genuinely useful when working in dim environments.
-The Magic Keyboard has no backlighting at all on the standard wireless version (the Magic Keyboard with Touch ID and numeric keypad has no backlight; only the laptop keyboard has backlight).
+Proximity sensors activate the backlight when your hands approach — a feature that sounds gimmicky but is genuinely useful in dim environments.
+The Magic Keyboard has no backlighting on any wireless version.

 Detailed Review: Logitech MX Keys